mozilla/ActiveData/docs/Data Strategy 170109.md

 Future Data Strategy
 ====================

 As of Oct2016, we are approaching 2 years of ActiveData.
 The objective is to confirm, or deny, or give feedback on our current path.

+## Presentation Results

+On [Jan2016 I made a presentation](Data%20Strategy%20170109.pdf) to my team.
+Here are the points they brought up:

+**Questions**

+* Telemetry has Presto, what is its cross-datasource querying speed? - I wonder if s.t.m.o can answer this for us?
+What system is responding to those SQL queries?
+* Exactly what are the query differences between the architectures? - I did a poor job of explaining this part.
+Adding slides to bullet-point these, instead of leaving it to myself to verbalize them, will help.

+**Telemetry Benefits**

+* Telemetry uses a standard set of tools, which has more support, and more documentation
+* Telemetry will not use ActiveData - If there can be only one, we must conclude it will be whatever Telemetry decides.
+* Spark has more expressive capabilities

+**ActiveData Detriments**

+* bespoke query language is hard to use
+* although some queries are fast, specific queries are not fast enough
+* no SQL support
+* ActiveData depends on only Kyle, which is a dangerous single point of failure

 ## Original Objective